Hardcoreprawn/architecture/input/posts/requirements/firewalls.md

 ## Rationale

 Most attacks occur from outside the network.
-Ensuring firewalls are in-place is an extremely effective way to mitigate external threats and chance attacks.
+Ensuring firewalls are in place is an extremely effective way to mitigate external threats and chance attacks.
 By moving to a device-centric (Zero-trust) approach, you can also extend this level of protection to internal threats or transverse attacks.

 ## Related Principles